 Pathways to Nursing Curriculum

-The Pathways to Nursing Program prepares world-ready nurses to develop the skills necessary in today’s health care system.
+Pathways to Nursing prepares world-ready nurses to develop the skills necessary in today’s health care system.
 Through a partnership with UPMC Shadyside School of Nursing students are educated by faculty members from both Chatham University and UPMC Shadyside School of Nursing.
-Courses in the first year will be held on the Chatham University Campus.
-In the second and third year some of the Nursing courses may be taught on the UPMC Shadyside School of Nursing Campus.
-Students are required to maintain a 3.0 GPA to enter and remain in the UPMC Shadyside School of Nursing program.
-Clinical experiences will be scheduled utilizing a variety of healthcare facilities in the local area.
+Courses in the first year will be held on the Chatham University campus.
+In the second and third year, nursing courses are taught on the UPMC Shadyside School of Nursing campus.
+Students are required to maintain a 2.75 GPA to enter the UPMC Shadyside School of Nursing program.
+Clinical experiences will be scheduled utilizing a variety of UPMC healthcare facilities in the local area.
 Once a student completes the nursing diploma program at UPMC Shadyside School of Nursing they become eligible to take the NCLEX-RN (National Council for Licensing Examination for Registered Nurse) to obtain a license as a registered nurse (RN).
-Students who successfully pass the NCLEX-RN enter into Chatham's Commission on Collegiate Nursing Education (CCNE) accredited on-line RN-BSN (Bachelor of Science in Nursing) program for the final two terms.
-Students may work as a Registered Nurse (RN) while completing the RN-BSN Program in their fourth year.
-Pathways to Nursing allows the student to complete a full four-year college experience at Chatham University while earning RN licensure and finishing their BSN Degree.
+Students who successfully pass the NCLEX-RN enter Chatham's Commission on Collegiate Nursing Education (CCNE) accredited on-line RN-BSN (Bachelor of Science in Nursing) program for the final year.
+Students may work as a Registered Nurse (RN) while completing the RN-BSN Program in their fourth (senior) year.
+Pathways to Nursing allows the student to complete a full four-year college experience at Chatham University while earning RN licensure, working as an RN, and finishing their BSN degree.

 Eligibility for Pennsylvania Nursing Licensure: